 We bring a distinct point of view, deep experience, and unique methodologies to help you tackle complex, systemic issues.
 Whether you want to lower costs, accelerate growth, or reduce risk, we can help you seize previously untapped opportunities.Learn About Our Expertise

 The Global Markets Complexity Index (GMCI) is a framework for decision-makers on geographic footprint strategy and a resource for multinationals as they navigate expansion and contraction.
-Explore the market, operational, and regulatory complexity across 100 countries and 8 GMCI complexity groups in this year's report.
-Read The Wall Street Journal Frontier Markets Editor Dan Keeler's coverage of GMCI here.
+Explore the market, operational, and regulatory complexity across 100 countries in this year's report.

 WP&C is proud to announce it has been certified as a Great Place to Work.
-97% of employees report WP&C is a great place to work compared to 59% of employees at a typical U.S.-based company.
-The firm excelled in the areas of management communication and management involvement with 100% of employees affirming excellence.
+98% of employees report WP&C is a great place to work compared to 57% of employees at a typical U.S.-based company.
+The firm excelled in the areas of recruiting, responsibility, ethics, employee acknowledgment, and promotions.

 In our latest book, learn how to navigate the Sirens of Growth® and build true scale in today’s new era of competition.Download Chapter 1

 “WP&C is helping us transform our business.
 Their insights are phenomenal!”

 “Wilson Perumal & Company's approach treats complexity as the enemy.
 Declaring war is the most direct route to an efficient, profitable enterprise.
 We declared war on the complexity in our portfolio, resulting in streamlined customer offerings and a more nimble business.”

 “This was a quick and painless way to understand our true product profitability, and it challenges how we think about our business.
 I am extremely pleased with the results.”